prpcodes/crypthi.cc/README.md

 ### 📬 Create a New Message

-Navigate to /create in your browser.
-Enter your message and a password, then click "Submit".
+Navigate to / in your browser.
+Enter your message and a password, then click "Encrypt Message".
 The encrypted message will be stored on the server, and you'll be given a unique ID for the message.

 ### 👀 View an Existing Message

-Navigate to /message/<message-id>?password_hash=<hashed-password> in your browser.
-Replace <message-id> with the ID of the message you want to view and <hashed-password> with the hashed password for that message.
+Navigate to /message-id in your browser.
+Replace message-id with the ID of the message you want to view.
+Enter the password to and click "Decrypt Message".

 ### 🗑️ Delete an Existing Message

 You can only delete a message if you know the password.
-To delete a message, you would call a DELETE request on /messages/<message-id>?password_hash=<hashed-password>.
+To delete a message, you would first navigate to the message /message-id, decrypt the message and hit "Delete Message".

 ### 🛡️ Security